-All development will be considered with regard to the need to protect the landscape character of the countryside including views into and out of the AONB and elsewhere.
+All development will be considered with regard to the need to protect the landscape character of the countryside as the whole of the Parish is within the AONB.
 Proposals which preserve the open character of the Gap Between Settlements and as a minimum, is not detrimental to the Green Infrastructure Network (as identified by RDC) will be supported.